-As a liberal arts university building upon a 119-year heritage of excellence, Lipscomb University offers an engaging, intellectually challenging academic environment for graduate education, along with a commitment to encourage and support spiritual formation in every member of the university community.
-Lipscomb's 65-acre campus, located in the Green Hills area of Nashville, Tennessee, provides a beautiful setting for learning and a nurturing environment in which students can develop professionally and personally, and the Nashville community offers many opportunities for graduate practicum placements and internships.
+As a liberal arts university building upon a 120year heritage of academic excellence, Lipscomb University offers an engaging, intellectually challenging environment for graduate education and a commitment to encourage and support spiritual formation in every member of the university community.
+Lipscomb's 65-acre campus, located in the Green Hills area of Nashville, Tennessee, provides a beautiful setting which supports a nurturing environment where students can develop professionally and personally.

-The Lipscomb community is diverse, with a 3000+ member undergraduate and graduate student body representing 44 states and 24 nations that includes many ethnic cultures and religious traditions and experiences.
-More than 900 post-baccalaureate students are enrolled in masters and doctoral degree programs providing academic and professional development opportunities that extend career opportunities.
-An average graduate class size of 20 students creates an environment for productive and rich interaction and collaboration among students from diverse professional and educational backgrounds as well as between students and faculty.
+The Lipscomb community is diverse, with a 3500+ member undergraduate and graduate student body representing 43 states and 19 nations that includes numerous ethnic cultures and religious traditions and experiences.
+More than 1100 post-baccalaureate students are enrolled in master's and doctoral degree programs providing academic and professional development opportunities that extend career opportunities.
+An average graduate class size of 20 students creates an environment for productive and rich interaction and collaboration among students from diverse professional and educational backgrounds and between students and faculty.
 The administration of Lipscomb University is dedicated to providing leadership that supports the university's mission.
-The construction of new facilities, the maintenance of the campus grounds, the development of new academic programs, and the stewardship of financial resources are all approached strategically and with intentions of providing Lipscomb students with a quality education that is relevant to today's world.
+The construction of new facilities, maintenance of the campus grounds, development of new academic programs and the stewardship of financial resources are strategic and will provide Lipscomb students with a quality education relevant to today's world.
 Lipscomb's outstanding full-time faculty, 92 percent of whom hold a terminal degree in their field of expertise, are accomplished teachers, active researchers and dedicated Christians.
-Graduate faculty members engaged in professional practice bring a valuable understanding of discipline application in the professional world.
-All faculty members are committed to providing instruction and guidance to students as they prepare for their roles in society.
+Graduate faculty members engaged in professional practice bring a valuable understanding of discipline application in the professional world and all faculty members are committed to providing instruction and guidance to students as they prepare for their roles in society.
 In addition, Lipscomb's support staff members are attentive to student needs and facilitate the processes and procedures that enable students to successfully transition through all levels of the university experience.

-Exciting and unique graduate programs in areas such as exercise and nutrition science, sustainability, and conflict management coupled with recent honors have broadened our appeal and strengthened our reputation for excellence.
-This past year Lipscomb University was named a Top 25 university was and selected as one of only 16 "top up-and-coming" master's universities in U.S. News and World Report's "2010 America's Best Colleges" guidebook.
-This represents a rapid climb in the U.S. News rankings since 2002 when the university debuted in the "Best Universities - Master's" category at 33rd out of 118 colleges and universities in the Southeast United States.
-In addition, Lipscomb's service-learning program was named by U.S. News and World Report as one of 25 service-learning programs to look for in the nation.
-Lipscomb's participation in the Teach for America program is expanding the influence of our graduate programs in Education, and the math specialty emphasis in the M.Ed. program is addressing the high need for qualified math teachers in a timely and efficient way.
+Exciting and unique graduate programs in areas such as exercise and nutrition science, information security, health care informatics and aging services leadership, coupled with recent honors, have broadened our appeal and strengthened the University's reputation for excellence.
+U.S. News "2010 America's Best Colleges" guidebook named Lipscomb University a Top 20 University.
+This represents a rapid climb in the U.S. News rankings since 2002 when the university debuted in the "Best Universities-Master's" category at 33rd out of 118 colleges and universities in the Southeast United States.

-Lipscomb University is providing students with an educational experience that is valued and respected by local, state, and national constituencies.
+Lipscomb University is providing students with an educational experience that is valued and respected by local, state and national constituencies.
 In the past three years, the Lipscomb campus has been transformed by new construction and environmentally friendly renovations totaling more than \$40 million.
-Lipscomb is leading the way for universities in Tennessee through our on-campus sustainable innovations.
-The Burton Health Sciences Building became the first LEED-registered academic building in the state and recently earned the gold-level certification.
+Lipscomb lead the way for universities in Tennessee through our on-campus sustainable innovations when the Burton Health Sciences Building became the first LEED-registered academic building in the state and earned the gold-level certification.
 Lipscomb was awarded the 2009 Governor's Environmental Stewardship Award for its commitment to sustainable practices in higher education.